King Ezekiel: Season 11

 As everyone heads to the Commonwealth to take down Pamela, Ezekiel makes peace with Negan, recounting his various near-death experiences and deciding to let go of his bitterness.
 Instead, Ezekiel feels that Negan living to make something good of his life is a better way of dealing with his anger and grief.
 In turn, Negan reveals that he had attempted to sacrifice himself to save Ezekiel and the others out of unselfish motives.
 As a massive herd overruns the Commonwealth, Ezekiel rallies both his friends and General Mercer's loyal forces to fight for the Commonwealth, unwilling to give up on it.
 Together, they manage to overthrow Pamela and eliminate the herd, saving the Commonwealth.

 A year later, with Pamela in prison for her crimes, Ezekiel becomes the new Governor of the Commonwealth with Mercer as his Lieutenant Governor.

 Development and reception

 Ezekiel is portrayed by Khary Payton on The Walking Dead television series, beginning with the seventh season.
-Ezekiel and his pet tiger Shiva were introduced in the season seven trailer at the San Diego Comic-Con in 2016.
+Ezekiel and his pet tiger Shiva were introduced in the season seven trailer at San Diego Comic-Con in 2016.

 Noel Murray of Rolling Stone ranked King Ezekiel 9th in a list of 30 best Walking Dead characters, saying, "Thanks to Khary Payton's theatrical flair, the general congeniality of "The Kingdom," and one seriously awesome pet tiger, this new leader offered a reminder that violence and selfishness aren't the only way to survive.
 Sometimes an overly polite nice guy pretending to be medieval royalty can stir up some loyalty too."